EnzoCording/RaspberryPi_Sensor/README.md

 # RaspberryPi_Sensor
-Uses Matplotlib to Plot a live updating graph using the SHT21 sensor
+Uses Matplotlib and LabView to Plot a live updating graph using the SHT21 sensor

 You need: